grpc-ecosystem/grpc-gateway/docs/_docs/season_of_docs.md

   - When a user wants to expose an existing gRPC API to a JSON/HTTP API audience.
   - When quickly iterating on an JSON/HTTP API design.

-It could be a single or several blog posts on our docs site, or another site, like medium.
+It could be a single or several blog posts on our docs site, or another site, like Medium.

 ### Improve the "customize your gateway" section of the docs